Waffles + Mochi: Critical reception

-On the review aggregation website Rotten Tomatoes, Waffles + Mochi holds a approval rating of 95% with an average rating 8.40/10, based on 20 reviews.
+On the review aggregation website Rotten Tomatoes, Waffles + Mochi holds an approval rating of 95% with an average rating 8.40/10, based on 21 reviews.
+The website's critics consensus reads, "A deliciously silly serving of edutainment, Waffles + Mochi is a delightful treat."
 On Metacritic, it has a score of 82 out of 100 based on 12 reviews, indicating "universal acclaim".

 The Guardian critic Adrian Horton, giving the series a rating of 4 out of 5 stars, wrote that it is "hard to fault" and that it "strikes the difficult balance between didacticism, age-appropriate messaging and zany fun".
 The Los Angeles Times' Robert Lloyd described the series as "a well-balanced mix of familiar ingredients: a fanciful set, documentary visits to far-flung places, real kids being real, comical or calming adults, and puppets", while Sonia Saraiya of Vanity Fair wrote that Waffles + Mochi "feels wholesomely entertaining" as a show.
 Time's Judy Berman penned that the series is the "Sesame Street of food TV", describing it as "engaging, illuminating, curious and effortlessly inclusive".

 On November 1, 2022, the series was nominated for five Children's and Family Emmy Awards including Outstanding Preschool Series at the 1st Children's and Family Emmy Awards.